The surrounding area

 In addition to these large cities, there are many other towns and villages that are smaller but no less delightful to visit and packed with traditions and historical sights.
 Among them is Sesto al Reghena, an ancient town with origins dating back to Pre-Roman times and a Benedictine abbey that was founded in around 741 AD.
 The gate tower of the abbey is still standing today, as are some of the buildings around the Basilica, where there is a selection of capitals, pieces of decorative sculptures and frescos, some of which are from the Giotto school.

-Find out about all the events and the activities happening in the area to make your stay unique and unforgettable
+Find out the events and the activities in the surrounding area